daviddwk/freefish-old/README.md

 When rendered the foreground has first priority, the fish have second, and the background has thirds.
 Only the backgrounds spaces will be rendered.
 If a foreground has spaces what is behind it will be rendered and if a fish has spaces the same will happen.

 # file creation
 You can use your favorite text editor or you can use the zlib liscensed program created by my brother.
 It is very nifty, but as of right now has no error handling.
-I will upload this later.
+It is avaliable here https://github.com/daviddwk/asciieditor and is under the zlib liscense.